-In the industrialised world, the power grid is so reliable that we take it for granted.
+In the industrialized world, the power grid is so reliable that we take it for granted.
 But in India, where blackouts are a sad fact of daily life, being connected to the grid is no guarantee of reliable electricity.
-In a 2015 study of villages in six Indian states [PDF], for example, the vast majority reported having fewer than 4 hours of electricity per day; nearly half of the households that reported having a grid connection nevertheless had effectively no electricity.
+In an 2015 study of villages in six Indian states [PDF], for example, the vast majority reported having fewer than 4 hours of electricity per day; nearly half of the households that reported having a grid connection nevertheless had effectively no electricity.
 Chief among the reasons they cited were poor reliability, quality, and affordability.
 In many parts of the country, even middle-income households still find themselves held hostage to frequent power cuts that can last anywhere from a few hours a day to most of the day.
 Those who can afford to often install diesel generators, an expensive and polluting option.

 Full Story: IEEE Spectrum